marinasundstrom/Blazor8Test/README.md

-# Blazor app for .NET 8 Preview 6
+# Blazor app for .NET 8 RC1

 Demonstrates the Server-side rendered pages, and the 2 render modes for embedded interactive components: Server and WebAssembly,